Teragam/JFXShader/README.md

 # JFXShader
-Allows custom effect shaders in JavaFX
+Allows custom effect shaders in JavaFX using OpenGL (GLSL) or DirectX (HLSL).

 ## Maven